Don't get us wrong, we brew up Dandelion Tea for stomach issues, Mango Ginger when we need tropical vibes, and Green Tea for our health.

 Iced tea can be made up to 5 days ahead of time.
 Don't add the honey and lemon juice until you're ready to serve it.

-To Serve The Tea: Just before serving, add 1/3 cup of the honey and 1 tablespoon of the lemon juice and stir to combine.
+To Serve The Tea: Just before serving, add 1/3 cup of the honey and 1 tablespoon of the lemon or lime juice and stir to combine.
 Taste and add more honey if you want it sweeter and more lemon juice if you want it more sour or less sweet.
 Serve in tall glasses over ice cubes and add more mint leaves to garnish

 Connect With Salt & Wind Travel